semaphoreci/docs/docs/ci-cd-environment/ubuntu-18.04-image.md

 - 2.7.0 and 2.7.1
 - jruby-9.2.11.1

-### Installing dependancies with apt package manager
+### Installing dependencies with apt package manager

 The Semaphore Ubuntu:18.04 image has most of the popular programming languages, tools and databases preinstalled.